 The primary operative experience in our training program is derived from rotations in the principle components of general surgery, of which 80% or more occur at the Hospital of the University of Pennsylvania.

-Experience in the Gastrointestinal Surgical Service occurs under the direction of Dr. Jeffrey Drebin, Chief of the Division of Gastrointestinal Surgery and Chair, Department of Surgery.
+Experience in the Gastrointestinal Surgical Service occurs under the direction of Daniel Dempsey, Chief of the Division of Gastrointestinal Surgery and Ronald P. DeMatteo, Chair, Department of Surgery.
 Here residents are exposed to perhaps one of the busiest and most complex group of patients with a wide variety of gastrointestinal disorders, both benign and malignant.
 A broad exposure is gained in esophageal, gastric, and pancreatic lesions, as well as other important gastrointestinal tract pathology.
 Our program is committed to the training and development of outstanding surgical clinicians who are qualified to practice in an independent fashion.
-Accordingly, experience on a resident’s general surgical service is also provided, which allows a broad exposure to emergency consultations within the hospital and through the emergency room.
+Accordingly, experience on a resident’s general surgical service is also provided, which allows a broad exposure to emergency consultations within the hospital and through the emergency room. simulation.

 The growth of new interventional techniques has expanded the scope of the Vascular Surgical Service, and extensive exposure is provided for trainees here.
 The Trauma Service at Penn is an important component to the core teaching program, providing experience in both blunt and penetrating trauma, as well as extensive teaching in the management of multi-system critically ill patients.

 A broad general surgical experience is supplemented at the hospital’s principle affiliates, which includes rotations at the Veterans Administration Medical Center, Presbyterian Medical Center, and Pennsylvania Hospital.